 Reforming your relationship with money isn’t a simple question of spending less and saving more, it’s a question of performing a holistic reflection on your priorities and how they relate to your money.”

-As we go through the Uber Frugal Month Challenge, I’m going to share my reflections on some of the tips that really stand out.
+As we went through the Uber Frugal Month Challenge, I shared my reflections on some of the tips that really stand out.